 Cloudflare’s layered security approach combines multiple DDoS mitigation capabilities into one service.
-It prevents disruptions caused by bad traffic, while allowing good traffic through, keeping websites, applications and APIs highly available and performant.
+It prevents disruptions caused by bad traffic, while allowing good traffic through, keeping websites, Internet properties highly available and performant.

 attacks blocked between August 2015 and November 2016 — 500,000 attacks per day — and not one was successful.

 All Cloudflare plans offer unlimited and unmetered mitigation of distributed denial-of-service (DDoS) attacks, regardless of the size of attack at no extra cost.
 No customer should be penalized for spikes in network traffic associated with a distributed attack.
 Cloudflare DDoS protection ensures all Internet properties stay online, while infrastructure costs remain predictable.